geodebreaker/ouikadb/README.md

 new ouika('path/to/db', 'dbname');
-// ^ Creates a handle to a DB, will create a DB if it does not exist
+// ^ Creates a handle to a DB, will create a DB if it does not exist ouika.fromZip(path, name, buffer) > handle
+// ^ Open a handle to DB from a zip, will overwrite if a DB with the same name exists at path

 handle.db > node // Root folder
 handle.close() > null // Close handle
+handle.toZip() > buffer // Save & Serialize DB, pair with fs.writeFile to save

 // Files and folders are nodes

 // Structure
-node.add('name', 'value') > node // Create file within node, outputs created file node.add('name') > node // Create folder within node, outputs created folder node.remove() > bool // Remove node from parent, outputs success node.remove('name') > bool // Remove child node named 'name', outputs success node.find('name') > node // Find child node named 'name', outputs child node node.children[] > node // List of child nodes node.parent > node // Parent node node.findIndex() > number // Find child node named 'name', outputs index of child node in node.children
+node.add('name', value) > node // Create file within node, outputs created node or existing node node.add('name') > node // Create folder within node, outputs created node or existing node node.remove() > bool // Remove node from parent, outputs success node.remove('name') > bool // Remove child node named 'name', outputs success node.find('name') > node // Find child node named 'name', outputs child node or false if it does not exist node.children[] > node // List of child nodes node.parent > node // Parent node node.findIndex() > number // Find child node named 'name', outputs index of child node in node.children or -1 if it does not exist

 // Value
 get node.value > string // Returns value of file acociated with node, if folder, returns undefined